Patient Safety at Ohio State

 - A detectable bulge in the affected area

 Hernia treatment options

 If the hernia is not causing acute health issues, or inhibiting quality of life, it can sometimes be monitored for change without having surgery.

 However, surgical intervention is often needed to treat hernias, especially when the symptoms impact your quality of life.
 Ohio State provides a variety of surgical options, including minimally-invasive and robotic procedures and complex abdominal wall (core) reconstructions.

 Why choose Ohio State?

 Our first-of-its-kind Center for Abdominal Core Health is dedicated to bringing world-class experts in many areas of specialty together to treat hernias and other abdominal core issues.

 We develop a personalized care plan, providing the best treatment options for you that will improve your quality of life.

 If you have a hernia, we care about the quality of care we deliver to you and we want to ensure you do well in the long run-not just after having an operation.
-Ohio State serves as the Data Coordination Center of the Americas Hernia Society Quality Collaborative (AHSQC).
-The AHSQC is a national quality improvement effort in hernia surgery that strives to improve care delivered to you and to thousands of patients like you around the country.
+Ohio State serves as the Data Coordination Center of the Abdominal Core Health Quality Collaborative (ACHQC).
+The ACHQC is a national quality improvement effort in hernia surgery that strives to improve care delivered to you and to thousands of patients like you around the country.